-- Delivery or set up of assistive technology equipment - Organising building approvals for home modifications - Training and education on the safe use of assistive technology equipment and products or home modifications - Follow-up visits from a health professional to check whether assistive technology or home modifications effectively meet the needs of the client.
+- delivery or set up of assistive technology equipment - organising building approvals for home modifications - training and education on the safe use of assistive technology equipment and products or home modifications - follow-up visits from a health professional to check whether assistive technology or home modifications effectively meet the needs of the client.

-Importantly, wrap-around services are classified as a Clinical Support and require no contribution.
+Importantly, wrap-around services are classified as a Clinical Support and require no out-of-pocket contribution.